SatoshiUniverse/universe/README.md

-Satoshi Universe
+Tapspace Metaverse
 =================

-Satoshi Universe is a game with social metaverse experience in sci-fi (cyberpunk) setting.
-It is a real time strategy game with mini-games inside the buildings.
-The world is divided by pentagons that can be bought and built on.

-It is 2058, on the 50th anniversary of the publication of the Bitcoin whitepaper, and a shock message posted from Satoshi’s Bitcointalk forum profile grabs the attention of just four people.

-So we first encounter this alternate future universe... but its story is just beginning...
+TapSpace is a mobile-first no-code game editor tool and games platform, uniting developers, players and creators.

 Before getting started with this repo, please read:

-* The [Satoshi Universe Whitepaper](https://satoshiquest.io/), describing how you can play now.
+* The [Tapspace Metverse Whitepaper](https://tapspace.gg/), describing how you can play now.

-For questions about interacting with Satoshi Universe, please visit [our Discord server](https://discord.gg/ZYUQVhstdH).
+For questions about interacting with Tapspace Metaverse, please visit [our Discord server](https://discord.gg/ZYUQVhstdH).

 Contracts